Track mileage automatically

 If you also work as self-employed on the side

 You will need to keep separate records for your business mileage as an employee and as a self-employed individual.
-We’ve got you covered with our guide for self-employed and you should also read the rest of this overview for employees.
+Our guide for the self-employed covers this, and you should also read the rest of this overview for employees.

 Mileage tracking made easy